oddlama/embedded-devices/embedded-devices/README.md

 The vast majority of devices use similar "protocols" on top of I2C or SPI to expose their registers - which we call codecs.
-For both I2C and SPI we provide a `SimpleCodec` implementation, that should allow communication with most of the simpler devices in existence.
+For both I2C and SPI we provide a `StandardCodec` implementation, that should allow communication with most of the simpler devices in existence.
 If a device (or single register) requires a more involved codec (for example to verify CRC checksums), we probably have that covered already.
 You can always define custom codecs if necessary.